apache/tvm/docs/dev/index.rst

 :py:class:`tvm.runtime.Module` encapsulates the result of compilation.
 A runtime.Module contains a GetFunction method to obtain PackedFuncs by name.

 :py:class:`tvm.runtime.PackedFunc` is a type-erased function interface for both the generated functions.
-A runtime.PackedFunc can take arguments and return values with the following types: POD types(int, float), string, runtime.PackedFunc, runtime.Module, runtime.NDArray, sub-classes of runtime.Object.
+A runtime.PackedFunc can take arguments and return values with the following types: POD types(int, float), string, runtime.PackedFunc, runtime.Module, runtime.NDArray, and other sub-classes of runtime.Object.

 :py:class:`tvm.runtime.Module` and :py:class:`tvm.runtime.PackedFunc` are powerful mechanisms to modularize the runtime.
 For example, to get the above `addone` function on CUDA, we can use LLVM to generate the host-side code to compute the launching parameters(e.g. size of the thread groups) and then call into another PackedFunc from a CUDAModule that is backed by the CUDA driver API.
 The same mechanism can be used for OpenCL kernels.

 The above example only deals with a simple `addone` function.
-The code snippet below gives an example of an end to end model execution using the same interface:
+The code snippet below gives an example of an end-to-end model execution using the same interface:

 .. code-block:: python

    import tvm
-   # Example runtime execution program in python, with type annotated
+   # Example runtime execution program in python, with types annotated
    factory: tvm.runtime.Module = tvm.runtime.load_module("resnet18.so")
    # Create a stateful graph execution module for resnet18 on gpu(0)
    gmod: tvm.runtime.Module = factory["resnet18"](tvm.gpu(0))